Do you use AI for mental health support?

 Who can take part?

-You may be eligible to take part in the survey if:
+You may be eligible to take part if you

 Add your voice to our research!

-If you're interested in taking part, click below to register your interest.
+If you're interested in taking part, click below to complete a short screening survey.
 A member of the study team will then get in touch with you to confirm you're eligible.

 Stanford University | Department of Psychiatry and Behavioral Sciences